ldtteam/MinecoloniesWiki/source/items/scantool.md

 ### Step Two

-Then left-click the lower front corner (left or right makes no difference) at ground level of the structure.
+Then left-click a lower front corner (left or right makes no difference) at ground level of the structure.

 ![Point 1](../../assets/images/tutorial/point1.png)